Connie Kay: Biography

 Kay was known for incorporating percussion instruments alongside his drum kit, such as timpani, small cymbals, triangle, bell tree, and darbukas, the latter referred to as "exotic-looking" drums in a 2006 article.

 In 1989, Kay received an honorary doctorate of music from Berklee College of Music.

 Kay had a stroke in 1992, but recovered enough to resume performing.
 He died of cardiac arrest in Manhattan in 1994 at the age of 67.
-He also played with Benny Goodman' Orchestra at the Carnegie Hall 40th.
-Anniversary Concert on January 17, 1978.
+He also played with Benny Goodman's Orchestra at the Carnegie Hall 40th Anniversary Concert on January 17, 1978.
 Kay never recorded as a session leader.